andynhuttran/spring-seftstudy/spring_boot_demo/README.md

     Greeter in **JSON** format, SPRING BOOT do that automatically by using **jackson** lib.

     Beside that, **private GreeterRepository service = null;** with **@Autowired**, the annotation come from SPRING CORE, tell that
     SPRING have to find GreeterRepository bean to inject on.
-Surely, GreeterRepository have to mark **Repository**
+Surely, GreeterRepository have to be marked **Repository**

     That is done at back-end.